xinwenfu/GenCyber/Python/README.md

 ## Sequences types: Lists, Tuples, and Strings

 ### Access, Slicing
-Tuple is a simple immutable (cannot be changed) ordered sequence of items, e.g., ('john', 32).
+Tuple is a simple immutable (unchangeable) ordered sequence of items, e.g., ('john', 32).
 Items of a tuple can be of mixed types.
 Define tuples using parentheses and commas.

 A string is a sequence of characters and is immutable, e.g., "John Smith".
+Define strings using quotes (", ', or """).

+A list is a mutable (changeable) ordered sequence of items of mixed types, e.g., [1, 2, 'john', ('up', 'down')].
 Define lists using square brackets and commas.

-A list is a mutable ordered sequence of items of mixed types, e.g., [1, 2, 'john', ('up', 'down')].
-Define strings using quotes (", ', or """).

 We access individual members of a tuple, list, or string using the square bracket "array" notation.
 The index is 0 based.
+Note ">>>" and "..." are the prompts in the Python interpreter.
 ```
 >>> tu = (23, 'abc', 4.56, (2,3), 'def')
 >>> tu[1]     # Second item in the tuple.